CaptCliff’s Restaurant Review of Din Tai Fung

 shumaishrimp dumpling

-How can I begin to describe an authentic Shanghai steamed dumpling that one does not (God forbid) gulp down or drown in store bought chili oil or plastic packets of “soy sauce” but instead allows to dance on one’s tongue until it decides on it’s own to release it’s ample flavors of pork, chicken and savory broth?
-How can I explain the difference between a run-of-the-mill Hong Kong style noodle house or standard Dim Sum palace whether in SF’s Chinatown or Atlanta’s budding Buford Highway and a bona fide heaven-on-earth eatery like Din Tai Fung in Arcadia California?
+How can I begin to describe an authentic Shanghai steamed dumpling that one does not (God forbid) gulp down or drown in chili oil or cheap plastic packets of “soy sauce” but instead is allowed to dance on one’s tongue until it decides on it’s own to release it’s sumptuous flavors of pork, chicken and savory broth?
+How can I explain the difference between a run-of-the-mill Hong Kong style noodle house or Dim Sum palace whether in SF’s Chinatown or Atlanta’s budding Buford Highway and a bona fide heaven-on-earth eatery like Din Tai Fung in Arcadia California?

 .

-Even for a jaded foodie and pseudo Pirate Psychologist such as myself, Din Tai Fung delivers on it’s promise.
-Practically every dish arrives looking simple, even coy and unpretentious, but then when eaten proceeds to perform perfect pirouettes of taste on one’s pirate loving palate like a Bolshoi ballerina on pointe.
-Similarly, there is a matter-of-factness about the servers and seating hostesses that borders on cavalier right up until the steaming food is brought to the table.
-However, now look at your server.
+Even for a jaded foodie and pseudo Pirate Psychologist such as myself, Din Tai Fung fully delivers on its hallowed reputation.
+Practically every dish arrives looking quite simple, even coy and unpretentious, but then when eaten proceeds to perform pirouettes of goodness on one’s pirate loving palate.
+Similarly, there is a matter-of-factness about the servers and seating staff that borders on cavalier right up until the steaming food is brought to the table.
+However, now look at your server’s face.
 She/he is suddenly smiling ever so slightly because she/he knows what’s in store.
 The moment you bite into a mound of fresh garlicky green beans or shrimp topped pork shu mai there is a palpable culinary awakening afoot.
 After my first swallow I nearly dropped my chopsticks on the floor in a clatter and bowed in reverence while facing the glass enclosed prep kitchen.
-Inside, a dozen identically aproned chefs work deftly to cut, roll, shape and stuff the sacred Shanghai dumplings.
+Inside, a dozen identically aproned sous chefs work deftly to cut, roll, shape and stuff the sacred Shanghai dumplings.
 Like Santa’s helpers in late December they could barely keep up with consumer demand.
 Also excellent is the chicken fried rice with green onion and dry fried pork chop over steamed rice.
 Multiple orders of everything is the norm here rather then the exception.
-A Zagat rating of 26 amid so many competing Chinese, Vietnamese, and Korean restaurants and other plentiful food establishments in metro Los Angeles is no small feat.
+A Zagat rating of 26 amid so many competing Chinese, Vietnamese, and Korean restaurants and other high end food establishments in metro Los Angeles is no small feat.
 It was also obvious by the long line at the door that diners are willing to fly, drive, surf, parasail and carjack their way to Din Tai Fung for the privilege.
 I’m not kidding.
-I think I saw Crips and Bloods seated together at an adjoining table flashing gang colors and making hand signs I interpreted to mean “This is fricking awesome, man”.
-I would bet it’s the same at Din Tai Fung’s other locations including an outpost in Sydney Australia surrounded by Great White sharks and poisonous jellyfish.
-Such obstacles will not and do not deter determined Shanghai dumpling devotees.
-Real food fanatics, much like star crossed lovers are more than willing to persevere and take unusual risks for love… or in this case, lunch.
+I think I saw actual Crips and Bloods gang members seated together at an adjoining table flashing gang signs and hand gestures that I interpreted to mean “This is awesome, man”.
+I would bet it’s the same at Din Tai Fung’s other locations including an outpost in Sydney Australia apparently surrounded by Great White sharks and poisonous jellyfish.
+Such obstacles do not deter a determined dumpling devotee.
+Food fanatics and diehard dim sum zealots much like star crossed lovers are willing to persevere and take a big risk to find true love… or in this case, lunch.

 .